Key takeaways:

 To prevent stroke and blood clots for people with atrial fibrillation

-To lower the risk of events like heart attacks, strokes, and blood clots in blood vessels for people with peripheral artery disease
+To lower the risk of events like heart attacks, strokes, and blood clots for people living with peripheral artery disease

 For children, Xarelto is approved to: